GfellerLab/MetacellAnalysisTutorial/docs/22-Metacells_QCs.md

 The lower the compactness value the better.

 This metric as well as the separation metric are computed based on a low embedding of the single-cell data (e.g., PCA).
-Note that it is important to use the embedding used initially to construc the metacells.
+Note that it is important to use the embedding used initially to construct the metacells.
 In the next chunk, we retrieve the principal components computed for metacell construction (in chapter \@ref(Metacell-construction-chapter) these principal components were saved in the Seurat objects containing the metacell data) and run UMAP for visualization.